Ready for a tropical vacation? Anchored just off Warrior's Rest, MD.

 - Low-power fluorescent lighting in salon and hulls.
 LED lighting in cockpit.

-- Garmin FX 324 Color Map GPS Chart plotter at helm with charts for Caribbean and North America.
+- Magellan FX 324 Color Map GPS Chart plotter at helm with charts for Caribbean and North America.

 - Raytheon Autopilot (compass course or wind direction).